-Our teachers are prepared to use any means of video chat available via Android(with Google Duo) and iOS (via FaceTime) devices, as well as popular universal choices such as Skype, Zoom, and Google Hangouts.
+Our teachers are prepared to use any means of video chat available via Android(with Google Duo or Google Hangouts) and iOS (via FaceTime) devices, as well as popular universal choices such as Skype, Zoom, and Google Hangouts.

 What's the difference between in person and virtual lessons?

 Honestly, not all that much!
 Since COVID-19 broke we have slowly ramped up to more and more virtual lessons to work out the kinks and the feedback has been overwhelmingly positive from students and parents thus far.
-At this point we have been 100% virtual for several weeks and running smoothly!
+At this point we have been nearly 100% virtual for several since March 2020 and running smoothly!